CopernicaMarketingSoftware/Documentation/Mailerq/4.4/smtp-server.md

 contains the maximum allowed input size for message.

-To prevent that MailerQ exhausts the max number of open TCP connections that is allowed by the OS, you can set a "smtp-maxsize" setting.
+To prevent that MailerQ exhausts the max number of open TCP connections that is allowed by the OS, you can set a "smtp-connections" setting.
 There will never be more than this number of total _incoming_ and _outgoing_ connections.

 All SMTP traffic is handled by separate threads.
 The number of threads that